Esri/map-collection-explorer/README.md

 }]
 ```
 <br />
-The string representing the CSS style used for a single scale must be indicated in the time timelineItem.css file:
+The string representing the CSS style used for a single scale must be indicated in the timelineItem.css file:
 ```sh
 div.timeline-event-box.five {
 	background-color: #004ED7;